 The financial social assistance (FSA) rate is the main indicator of the social assistance recipients statistics.
 It represents the proportion of recipients who received a social assistance payment during the survey year in relation to the whole of the permanent resident population.

 Financial social assistance rate and geographic distribution

-In 2018 the social assistance rate falls for the first time since ten years from 3.3% to 3.2%.
-For the first time in ten years it has dropped.
-The number of benefits also decreased (1.5%).
-This represents 274 200 persons who received social assistance in the form of a financial benefit on at least one occasion.
+In 2019 the social assistance rate remains at 3.2%.
+This represents 271 400 persons who received social assistance in the form of a financial benefit on at least one occasion.

 The differences between cantons in the social assistance rate are partly related to the population structure and the economic make-up of the region, partly to the cantonal benefits that precede financial social assistance.